Avocarrot/authentication-client/README.md

 ### Cross-domain Storage setup

-To setup the Hub for cross storage setup use
+To setup the Hub for cross domain storage use:

 ```javascript
 AuthenticationClient.initStorage([